ioccc-src/winner/2020/burton/README.md

 ## Author's comments:

 Invoke this with a single non-negative integer less than 256, and a useful transformation occurs.

-### Rule 2-ish
+### Rule 2-ish:

-Exporting the constants B,I,T,S to the makefile allows the code to be compiled for either LE (little-endian) or BE (big-endian) machines(!!), so they are truly configuration parameters, not logic.
+Exporting the constants `B`,`I`,`T`,`S` to the [Makefile](Makefile) allows the code to be compiled for either LE (little-endian) or BE (big-endian) machines(!!), so they are truly configuration parameters, not logic.

-### Notes
+### Notes:

 One <strike>ping</strike> argument only.
 It will segfault on zero arguments, and display strange results if more than one argument.

 Small, non-negative integers only.
-Useful range is 0 ..
-511, sorta, for LE; 0 ..
-255 for BE.
+Useful range is `0 ..
+511`, sorta, for LE; `0
+..
+255` for BE.
 Bonus points if you can explain why the limits work this way.

 ASCII character set, 64-bit long longs are required.